 SECTION 1: PLAYER ELIGIBILITY

 - Be at least eighteen (18) years of age to play.

 - Be at least twenty-one (21) years of age to participate in bar events sponsored by the New Orleans

 ART.
 1… Legal substitutions (rostered players)

 - Only players on the active team roster may substitute for one another in between matches.

 - Only players that start a game may play and re-enter during a game.

 - Alternate players may not be caught in and must wait until the start of the next game to substitute.

 ART.
 1… Substitute players (non-rostered players)

-- In the event that a player cannot attend a match, the team may replace them with a substitute player for the match.
+- In the event that a player cannot attend a match, the team may replace them with a substitute player

 - Cannot be rostered players from other teams in the same league.